data-doge/blue-ridge-labs-fellowship-code-sample/README.md

 ### context:

-our designer, derek, has been thinking about how cobudget's email notification system should be like. [he came up with this](https://docs.google.com/document/d/15N5UqHo649pqzBoNN5r1hTubbtTRlCLsfH_RyfHIDDs/edit?usp=sharing)
+our designer, derek, has recently redesigned cobudget's email notification system. [he came up with this](https://docs.google.com/document/d/15N5UqHo649pqzBoNN5r1hTubbtTRlCLsfH_RyfHIDDs/edit?usp=sharing)

-in this system, users choose which events they wanna hear about, and how often they wanna hear about it.
+in this system, users choose which events they wanna hear about, and how often they wanna hear about it. they receive these notifications via email -- as 'bundles' of recent activity

 here's a GIF of the UI